John Varley (canal engineer)

 John Varley (8 June 1740 – 16 February 1809) was an English engineer.
-He was born in Heanor, Derbyshire, and was responsible for the construction of the Chesterfield Canal.
+He was born in Heanor, Derbyshire, and was responsible for the construction of the Chesterfield and Erewash Canals.
 He died in 1809 and is buried at All Saints Church, Harthill, Derbyshire.

 Early life

 John Varley was born on 8 June 1740 to Francis Varley (1719–1789) and Rebekah Varley in Heanor, Derbyshire.
 He married Hannah Pattern (1752 – c.
 1784) on 13 March 1770.

 Early canal engineering

 James Brindley appointed John Varley as an assistant.
 The proposed canal from the River Don to Cinderbridge was surveyed by John Varley.

 Chesterfield Canal

 The route of the canal was surveyed by James Brindley and John Varley, who estimated the cost at £94,908 17s.
 Brindley presented his proposals to a meeting in Worksop on 24 August 1769.
 An application was made to Parliament and the Act of Parliament received the Royal Assent on 28 March 1771, entitled An Act for making a navigable Cut or Canal from Chesterfield, in the county of Derby, through or near Worksop and Retford, to join the River Trent, at or near Stockwith, in the county of Nottingham.
 The promoters consisted of one hundred and seventy-four persons, amongst whom were the Duke of Devonshire, the Duke of Newcastle, Lord Scarsdale, the Dean of York, and Sir Cecil Wray.
 They were incorporated by the name of The Company of Proprietors of the Canal Navigation from Chesterfield to the River Trent, and empowered to raise among themselves the sum of £100,000, in one thousand shares of £100 each, to fund the construction.

 Immediately on the passing of the act, construction began under the direction of Brindley.
 Upon his death in September 1772, John Varley moved from Clerk of Works to Resident Engineer with Hugh Henshall, Brindley's brother-in-law, appointed Chief Engineer in 1773.
 The canal was to be built as a narrow canal, but in 1775, nine shareholders offered to fund the extra cost of making it a broad canal from Retford to Stockwith.
 Retford Corporation joined them, and each contributed £500.
 The additional cost exceeded £6000.
 The canal was opened throughout in 1777, but the only record of wide-beamed boats using it at Retford is prior to 1799.